dmrazzy/starlark/spec.md

-Sets may be constructed using the [set()](#set) built-in function, which returns a set containing all the elements of its optional argument, which must be an iterable sequence.
+Sets may be constructed using the [set()](#set) built-in function, which returns a set containing all the elements of its optional argument, which must be an iterable.
 Calling `set()` without an argument constructs an empty set.
 Sets have no literal syntax.

 The `in` and `not in` operations check whether a value is (or is not) in a set: